 Enironmental Assessment and Management Plan

-- The transfer of federal lands in the ULWP acquired per CUPCA to the State of Utah
+- The transfer of federal lands in the ULWP acquired per CUPCA to the State of Utah; and

-To allow the lands transfer to the State of Utah, CUPCA requires the United States to enter into an agreement under which UDWR will manage the ULWP to meet the substantive requirements of the National Wildlife Refuge System Administration Act of 1966.
-That agreement will include a comprehensive management plan that must be developed in consultation with UDWR and the Secretary of the Interior.
+To allow the lands transfer to the State of Utah, CUPCA required the United States to enter into an agreement under which UDWR will manage the ULWP to meet the substantive requirements of the National Wildlife Refuge System Administration Act of 1966.
+CUPCA also required that a comprehensive management plan (Plan) be developed under the agreement in consultation with UDWR and the Secretary of the Interior.

 The Plan will guide management of the ULWP by describing goals, objectives, and strategies for establishing and administering the preserve.
 It will ensure compliance with state regulations and provide UDWR with a 15-year management plan for conservation of plant resources, upland and aquatic wildlife, including migratory birds and their related habitats, and public access for compatible wildlife-dependent recreation.
 The Plan will also establish the nature and types of vegetation management strategies, restoration activities, potential locations for administrative sites, and compatible wildlife-dependent recreational opportunities.